mabruzzo/pairstat/docs/source/Contributing.rst

 Code Formatting
 ===============

-The pyvsf repository is configured with multiple automated tools to enforce formatting (and other properties) of various files in the repository.
+The pairstat repository is configured with multiple automated tools to enforce formatting (and other properties) of various files in the repository.
 At this time, there files fall into 3 broad categories: (i) C++ formatting and (ii) python formatting, and (iii) miscellaneous formatting.

 This page is organized as follows: